sawfiz/rock_paper_scissors/README.md

 - Using transition to move elements

 ### JS
-- targeting elements in a DOM model
+- Targeting elements in a DOM model
-- changing innerText of HTML elements
+- Changing innerText of HTML elements
-- adding event listener to a single element
+- Adding event listener to a single element
-- adding event listener to an array of elements
+- Adding event listener to an array of elements
-- adding/moving classes to an element to show/hide/reposition
+- Adding/moving classes to an element to show/hide/reposition
-- playing sound
+- Playing sound

-## Things I'm not happy about or will return to:
+## To do
 - How to add a favicon
-- How to animate a <dialog>
+- How to animate a `<dialog>`
+- Learn more about dialog at https://web.dev/building-a-dialog-component/

 ## Resources
 - [Modal made easy - dialog = the easiest way to make a popup modal](https://www.youtube.com/watch?v=TAB_v6yBXIE) by Kevin Powell

-## Live site:
+## Live site
 https://sawfiz.github.io/rock_paper_scissors/